FrederikLL/JSP2/README.md

 Node installeret på droplet.

-## Explain possible steps to deploy many node/Express servers on the same droplet, how to deploy the code and how to ensure servers will ## continue to operate, even after a droplet restart.
+## Explain possible steps to deploy many node/Express servers on the same droplet, how to deploy the code and how to ensure servers will  continue to operate, even after a droplet restart.

+pm2 tool on the droplet

 ## Explain, your chosen strategy to deploy a Node/Express application including how to solve the following deployment problems:
+I kept the same droplet as last semester.
+The url i gave this project those is different and iv'e disabled tomcat from the "expressdemos" hostname.
+This way i dont need to pay for 2 droplets while keeping my old websites.
 ## - Ensure that you Node-process restarts after a (potential) exception that closed the application
 ## - Ensure that you Node-process restarts after a server (Ubuntu) restart
 ## - Ensure that you can run “many” node-applications on a single droplet on the same port (80)